 The Statement of Income is for earnings from employment.
 All pay stubs must be attached to the statement.
 It is due on the 16th of the month and the statement covers the period from the 16th of the previous month to the 15th of the current month.

-The Income Reporting Statement must be signed and dated.
-All members of the Benefit Unit over age 18 must sign the statement.
-The signatures must be dated on or after the 16th of the current month.
+The Statement of Income and Changes Report must be signed and dated by the head of the household (the person whose name is on the Ontario Works cheque).
+The signature must be dated on or after the 16th of the current month.
 Detailed instructions are available.

 How can I get a replacement Income Report Statement?

 A kiosk is available in the office at 220 Colborne Street in Brantford where you can print your own Income Reporting Statement.
 You will need your Member ID and your Case Manager's name.
 Your Member ID can be found on a previous cheque stub, drug or dental card, or any other Ontario Works correspondence.

 You can also print your own blank IRS and complete all of the information yourself.